cadeyrn/enterprise-policy-generator/README.md

 #### Optional Permissions

-This permission is not needed to install and use Enterprise Policy Generator but Enterprise Policy Generator will ask you at runtime once the following permissions is needed:
+This permission is not needed to install and use Enterprise Policy Generator, but Enterprise Policy Generator will ask you at runtime once the following permission is needed:

 ##### download files and read and modify the browser's download history